karanjitsingh/TrendML/docs/proposal.md

 ---
-title: Trend Analysis for Cryptocurrencies and Other Assets!
+title: Trend Analysis for Cryptocurrencies and Other Assets
 layout: template
 filename: proposal
 ---